richinex/pymultipleis/docs/source/how-it-works.rst

 How :code:`pymultipleis` works
 =========================================

-The batch fitting algorithm implemented in :code:`pymultipleis` is described in the paper On the Analysis of Non-stationary Impedance Spectra by Alberto Battistel, Guoqing Du, and Fabio La Mantia.
+The fitting algorithm implemented in :code:`pymultipleis` is described in the [paper](https://doi.org/10.1002/elan.201600260) by Alberto Battistel, Guoqing Du, and Fabio La Mantia.
 Fitting is done via complex non-linear optimization of the model parameters using two approaches - deterministic and stochastic.
-The deterministic optimization is based on the TNC/BFGS/L-BFGS solvers provided by the jaxopt library which uses the real first and second derivatives computed behind the scenes via autograd.
+The deterministic optimization is based on the TNC/BFGS/L-BFGS solvers from the [Unconstrained optimization API](https://jaxopt.github.io/stable/unconstrained.html) provided by the [JAXopt](https://github.com/google/jaxopt) library.
-The stochastic option uses Adam optimizer from the the jax library.
+The stochastic option uses [Adam](https://doi.org/10.48550/arXiv.1412.6980) as implemented in the [JAX optimizers API](https://jax.readthedocs.io/en/latest/jax.example_libraries.optimizers.html).

 Rather than rely on the use prefit and use previous approach to batch-fitting, the algorithm implemented in pymultieis preserves the correlation between parameters by introducing a custom cost function